anonymous-editor/BRMM/README.md

 - `requests`

   Instructions to install things via `pip` can be found [here](https://pip.pypa.io/en/stable/installation/)

+  Once you're done with everything, you should be able to simplt

 ## Possible Improvements:
 - Add content wrapping so the app fits more window sizes.